Supervised Learning-enhanced Multi-Group Actor Critic for Live Stream Allocation in Feed: Experiments

 \subsection{Implementation Details}

 To ensure fairness among all compared methods, we use a consistent feature extraction module with a 5000-size embedding layer.
 In addition to the embedding layer, the feature extraction module includes a 2-layer MLP with hidden sizes of [256, 128].
 The batch size and number of epochs for all methods are 2048 and 500, respectively.
 The learning rate for the embedding layer is set to 1e-5, while the learning rate for other hidden parameters is 1e-3.
-The discount factor $\gamma$ is set to 0.9 for all methods.
+The discount factor $\gamma$ is set to 0.9 for all methods and $\lambda$ in Eq \ref{eq:8} is 0.1.
 Detailed network architecture and parameter settings for SL-MGAC are provided in Table \ref{table:4} of the Appendix \ref{Appdenx: B}.
+And the code of SL-MGAC method is available at \href{https://github.com/frankg1/SL-MGAC-torch}{https://github.com/frankg1/SL-MGAC-torch}.